ZixuanNi/Mod-X/README.md

 # Mod-X
-The reproduce of paper "Learning continuous visual linguistic representations with non-diagonal information".
+The reproduce of paper "Continual Vision-Language Representation Learning with Off-Diagonal Information".

 We will release our code to the public as soon as possible after consulting with our collaborators.